Boyd Acres Neighborhood Association Bylaws

 The name of the organization shall be the Boyd Acres Neighborhood Association (BANA).Section 2:

-The BANA is generally located in north/north central Bend, easterly of the Deschutes River and northerly of the Oregon Irrigation District\'s North Unit Canal.
+The BANA is generally located in north/north central Bend, easterly of the Deschutes River and northerly of the Oregon Irrigation District's North Unit Canal.
 The Deschutes River defines the western boundary.
-The southern boundary is defined by Mount Washington Drive from the Deschutes River eastward to US 97, Butler Market Road from US 97 eastward to the North Unit Canal, the North Unit Canal eastward to the City Urban Growth Boundary (UGB)/Deschutes Market Road.
-The eastern boundary is defined by the City\'s eastern UGB.
-The northern boundary is defined by the northern UGB.
+The southern boundary is defined by Mount Washington Drive from the Deschutes River eastward to US 97, then along Butler Market Road from US 97 eastward to the North Unit Canal, following the North Unit Canal eastward to its intersection of the City's boundary limits to its northern terminus.
+The northern boundary is defined by the extent of the city's boundary to its intersection with the Deschutes Rives.
+The eastern boundary and northern boundaries of BANA are further defined to include new land parcels (from Urban Growth Boundary ) as they are officially annexed into the city's boundary.

 ARTICLE 2: PURPOSE